Disseminated Intravascular Coagulation (DIC)

 How is DIC diagnosed?

 DIC is diagnosed using blood tests.
-Labs checked are your CBC (complete blood count), platelet count, prothrombin time (PT), partial thromboplastin time (PTT), fibrin degradation product, d-dimer, and serum fibrinogen.
+Your CBC (complete blood count), platelet count, prothrombin time (PT), partial thromboplastin time (PTT), fibrin degradation product, d-dimer, and serum fibrinogen levels will be checked.

 How is it treated?

 Treatment depends on what is causing the DIC.
-The treatment focuses on supportive care measures, such as transfusions of platelets, clotting factors, and cryoprecipitate replacement to try to stop the bleeding.
+The treatment focuses on supportive care to help with the bleeding, such as transfusions of platelets, clotting factors, and cryoprecipitate replacement.
 This supportive care is given at the same time as treatment for the cancer if that is the cause of DIC.

 When should I call my care team?

-If you have any DIC-related symptoms, like abnormal bleeding or bruising, call your care team right away.
-If you are bleeding and unable to get it to stop, call 911 right away.
+If you have any symptoms of DIC, like abnormal bleeding or bruising, call your care team right away.
+If you are bleeding and unable to stop it, call 911 right away.